Experts Agree: These 5 Steps Make Budgeting Easy

 Missing regular dentist visits because of the bill or unpleasant experience may be a mistake.
 You can get a filling for small cavities, but left untreated you may need a costlier crown, root canal or tooth extraction.
 If you think something may be wrong with your general health, avoiding the doctor because of the cost of a checkup could be a costly mistake.
-A report commissioned by Cancer Research UK found that for some cancers, early diagnosis can significantly increase life expectancy and decrease treatment costs by as much as 75 percent.
+According to the World Health Organization, early detection of cancer, achieved by education and screening, greatly increases the chances for successful treatment.
 If the cost of seeing a doctor is prohibitive, you can look for a low-cost community health center that offers services on a sliding scale based on your income.

 Just as preventive visits to the doctor can help keep your long-term healthcare costs down, regular car maintenance may save you money.
 Check your owner’s manual to see how often the manufacturer recommends that you change the filters, belts, oil and other liquids.
 An oil change may cost $25 to $50, but going too long without an oil change can decrease your engine’s life or lead to engine failure.
 To save money, look for coupons or learn how to change your vehicle’s oil at home rather than avoiding the small upfront cost of an oil change.
 You may also be able to save money on vehicle maintenance by learning how to change your air filter, fix a chipped windshield or change brake pads.